alidcastano/alidcastano.com/content/essays/2016-05-29-UniquelyValuable.md

 description: What I learned about following my passion, and what I'd suggest you do instead.

 quote: |
-  Related advice from Scott Adams, the creator of Dilbert):
+  Related advice from Scott Adams, the creator of Dilbert:
   <p></p>
   Everyone has at least a few areas in which they could be in the top 25% with some effort.
 In my case, I can draw better than most people, but I’m hardly an artist.
 And I’m not any funnier than the average standup comedian who never makes it big, but I’m funnier than most people.
 The magic is that few people can draw well and write jokes.
 It’s the combination of the two that makes what I do so rare.
 And when you add in my business background, suddenly I had a topic that few cartoonists could hope to understand without living it.
   <p></p>